alexjvr1/Rtemp_AdaptationAcrossLatitude/README.md

 1) LabWork: Generate ddRAD data for populations sampled across the environmental gradient

-2) RawDataToVariants: Map raw HiSeq reads to R.temporaria genome, index, and call variants.
+2) RawDataToMapped: Map raw HiSeq reads to R.temporaria genome, index, and call variants.

 3) ANGSD: These are low coverage data, so we're using ANGSD to generate genotype likelihoods for downstream population genetic analyses